OBD CodeApril 12, 2026 · 8 min readBy MyOBDCode Editorial

 P0420: The Complete Fix Guide (Costs, Causes & When to Worry)

 Medium urgency.
-The car is safe to drive short-term — the code won't cause sudden breakdown or immediate mechanical damage.
-However, you'll fail an emissions test in most states, and if the root cause is engine misfires contaminating the converter, the damage can compound over time.
+Safe to drive short-term but you'll fail an emissions test.
+If the root cause is engine misfires contaminating the converter, damage compounds over time.

 • Aftermarket catalytic converter: $400–$900